-This version is based on a generous amount of chicken stew with a somewhat soupy consistency that makes it perfect for ladling on top of mashed potatoes.
-You, your family and guests are gonna love this pot pie!
+This version is based on a generous amount of chicken stew with a somewhat soupy consistency that makes it perfect for scooping on top of mashed potatoes.
+You, your family, and guests are gonna love this pot pie!

-Technique tip: Your 9-by 13-inch baking pan needs to be at least 3 inches deep to fit all of the stew.
-If your pan is shallower, pour in the stew until it is about 1 inch from the top of the pan and keep the remaining stew warm on the stovetop.
-Jen then uses the stovetop leftovers to create another Pot Pie to give to the elderly or needy neighbors.
+Technique tip: Your 9-by-13-inch baking pan needs to be at least 3 inches deep to fit all of the stew.
+If your pan is shallower, pour in the stew until it's about 1 inch from the top of the pan and keep the remaining stew warm on the stovetop.
+Jen uses the stovetop leftovers to create another pot pie to gift the neighbors.

-Jen and I love to entertain guests, sharing the majesty and magic of what brought us to the Appalachian Mountains many years ago.
+Jen and I love entertaining guests, sharing the majesty and enchantment of what brought us to the Appalachian Mountains many years ago.

-Consequently, on any given week we have an additional two to a dozen or more mouths to feed here at the farm.
-Jen not to be shackled to the kitchen loves quick and easy recipes guaranteed to please.
-The livestock and guests wait for no woman.
+Consequently, this means we often have an additional few to a dozen or more mouths to feed here at the farm.
+Jen, not to be shackled to the kitchen, prefers quick and easy recipes guaranteed to please.
+The livestock and guests wait for no woman (or man).

-This recipe from prep to plate is no more time than it takes to "bake" a frozen Chicken Pot Pie from the frozen food aisle.
-45 minutes total.
+This recipe from prep-to-plate takes no more time than it requires to "bake" a premade Chicken Pot Pie from the frozen food aisle-45 minutes total.